North Korea Ramps Up Rocket Program

 But there were some signs of tension after the United States imposed new North Korea -related sanctions, targeting Chinese and Russian firms and individuals for supporting North Korea 's weapons programme s.

-The U.S. Treasury designated six Chinese-owned entities, one Russian, one North Korea n and two based in Singapore.
-They included a Namibia-based subsidiary of a Chinese company and a North Korea n entity operating in Namibia.
+The U.S. Treasury designated six Chinese-owned entities, one Russian, one North Korea and two based in Singapore.
+They included a Namibia-based subsidiary of a Chinese company and a North Korea entity operating in Namibia.

 China reacted with irritation, saying Washington should "immediately correct its mistake" of imposing unilateral sanctions on Chinese companies and individuals.